 I’d go for red wine at festivals– white or pink is rancid in the sun, especially the kind you get in a bag.
 Or of course, take one to drink immediately and a few to keep.

-Don’t bother with bottles, you’ll never get them in and they’re really heavy.
+Don’t bother with bottles for festival drinks, you’ll never get them in and they’re really heavy.
 They’re also pretty dangerous.
+You can get some great deals on boxes of wine for festivals at Amazon.

 Top tip: take some frozen fruit to drop into the wine to keep it cool.
 You can just eat the fruit afterwards.